• Skip to main content

 ABOUT THE COMMUNITY/SCHOOL DISTRICT:

-The Minnewaska Area School’s main office is located in Glenwood, Minnesota.
-The school district has an approximate enrollment of 1360 pre-kindergarten through grade twelve students.
+The Wadena-Deer Creek Public School’s main office is located in Wadena, Minnesota.
+The school district has an approximate enrollment of 1,130 pre-kindergarten through grade twelve students.

-LEADERSHIP PROFILE: The Minnewaska Area School Board seeks a superintendent with proven leadership experience who:
+LEADERSHIP PROFILE: The Wadena-Deer Creek School Board is seeking a superintendent with strong leadership abilities who:

-SALARY/CONTRACT: A competitive compensation and benefits package, with a starting salary range of $150,000 – $175,000, will be negotiated commensurate with experience and qualifications.
+SALARY/CONTRACT: A competitive compensation and benefits package, with a starting salary range of $135,000 – $175,000, will be negotiated commensurate with experience and qualifications.
 Contract length is negotiable as provided in Minnesota statute.
-Additional benefits available may include Health, Life, and Long-term disability insurance; 403(b); and more.
+Additional benefits may include health insurance, life insurance, long-term disability, and 403(b), among others.

 Contact Lee Warne at 507-828-2468 ([email protected]) with questions.
 Applicants are requested to not contact school board members.